Diabetes

 Type 1 Diabetes — Sick-Day Management

 Illness (fever, vomiting, infections) raises stress hormones that push glucose up and increase ketone risk.
-Never stop insulin on sick days—dose adjustments, more frequent checks, and fluids keep you safe.
+Never stop insulin on sick days — careful adjustments, more frequent checks, and hydration keep you safe.

-- Seek urgent care with high ketones, vomiting, or signs of DKA.
+- Seek urgent care with ketones ≥3.0 mmol/L, vomiting, abdominal pain, drowsiness, or rapid breathing.

 Sick-Day Testing Schedule